Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The City will not make decisions about development and land use without giving the residents of Garden Ridge the opportunity to participate in the future development process.
-The City will hold several opportunities for discussion and review of all proposals at Town Hall meetings.
+The City will hold several opportunities for discussion and review of proposals at public meetings.

 There has been no proposal presented to and no proposal is being considered by the City of Garden Ridge regarding the building of low income apartments on F.M.
 2252.

 Contact our Finance Office at 210-651-6632 ext.
 224

 Job opportunities are posted on the City website under employment opportunities.

 Applications are accepted only for positions that are currently open.
 Most positions have specified minimum qualifications.
 The minimum age requirement for regular full-time and part-time employment is 18.

 Yes, all applicants must fill out a city application.
 Resumes submitted without a City application will be considered incomplete and not be accepted.

 Yes, you may apply for as many open jobs as you wish, but a separate application or resume must be submitted for each position.
 Also, the job for which you are applying must be indicated on each application.

 Applications are accepted in person, via mail or fax for positions that are currently open, but be sure to indicate the position for which you are applying.
 Our fax number is 210-651-9638.